hallorant/bigmit/coco2usb/README.md

 ## Attach the ground plug

-Take on the black wire plug and push it onto the ground attachment, E1, used by the transformer.
+Take the black wire plug and push it onto the ground attachment, E1, used by the transformer.
 E1 is a single little post toward the front-left of the machine on the motherboard as shown in the picture below.